SmartBear/zephyr-for-jira-examples/testNG-example/README.md

 # TestNG Integration Example

-This is an example project that demonstrates how to configrue TestNG to generate the JUnit XML results file required for uploading test results to Zephyr Scale or Zephyr Squad.
+This is an example project that demonstrates how to configrue TestNG to generate the JUnit XML results file required for uploading test results to Zephyr or Zephyr Essential.

 ## Configuration